shahzebtajwali/-Numpy/README.md

 # -Numpy
-It's all about numpy.
-Which a beginner any kind of person need to know.
+It's all about numpy.It includes stuff that any kind of person need to know about numpy.